liyibaipnu/liyibaipnu.github.io/_pages/research.md

 author_profile: true
 ---

-I am interested in applying theoretical numerical calculation to solve the physical/chemical problems, and focus on using the molecular dynamics simulation techniques, ab initio calculation method together with experimental spectroscopies, such as sum frequency generation spectroscopy (SFG) and X-ray absorption spectroscopy (XAS) to understand the structures and dynamics of liquid−solid and liquid−air interfaces, liquid water, ice and hydrogen-bonded organic materials, etc.

-Currently, I am working on the projects of novel high-voltage lithium-ion electrolytes and the analysis of electrolyte structural dynamics.
+My research interests lie in understanding structures and dynamics of liquid−solid and liquid−air interfaces, liquid water, etc. in soft condensed matter areas.
+I use theoretical tools from molecular dynamics simulation techniques and ab initio calculation method as well as deep learning methods.
+Currently, I am working on the force field developments of novel high-voltage lithium-ion electrolytes and the analysis of electrolyte structural dynamics.
 Additionally, I have been working on the polarization flipping dynamics of two-dimensional ferroelectric materials based on machine learning potential.

-I am currently working as  a postdoctoral fellow under the mentorship of Professor Shi Liu at Westlake University.
-During my postdoctoral fellowship, I have been engaged in the development of novel high-pressure lithium-ion electrolytes and the analysis of electrolyte structural dynamics.
-Additionally, I have been working on the polarization flipping dynamics of two-dimensional ferroelectric materials based on machine learning potential.
-In February 2021, I earned my Ph.D. degree from the  Department of Nanofusion Technology at Pusan National University, Korea, supervised by Professor Joonkyung Jang.
-My doctoral research was focused on soft condensed matter physics, including liquid dynamics, phase transition behavior, and interfacial properties using various computational methods and simulation techniques.
-Prior to my time  at Pusan National University, I completed my Bachelor of Science degree in July 2015 at the Department of Polymer Materials and Engineering, Zhongyuan University of Technology, China.

 ## Computational Design and Development of Li-Ion Concentrated Electrolytes